DmytroLyt/FlaskApplication/README.md

 # Flask Web App Tutorial

-This app with minimum functions is creating for company needs by sending API requests to servers and get results more quicly.
+This app with minimum functions is creating for company needs for sending API requests to servers and get results more quicly.

 ## Setup & Installation